-- o Engages in critically informed analyses of gender, race, culture, social and economic structures that shape human beings. - o Articulates critical and multi-faceted expressions of the gospel and invites others to receive it. - o Demonstrates the capacity to nurture further Christian formation through the practices of ministry (e.g., prayer.
+- Knowing - Demonstrates general knowledge of Scripture, the history of Christianity, and the practices of the Christian traditions. - Interprets Scripture and tradition critically and constructively in the varying contexts of contemporary life. - Being - Demonstrates a growing depth of understanding and practice in personal and corporate spiritual discipline(s). - Promotes prophetic inquiry and witness for the sake of justice. - Doing - Engages in critically informed analyses of gender, race, culture, social and economic structures that shape human beings. - Articulates critical and multi-faceted expressions of the gospel and invites others to receive it. - Demonstrates the capacity to nurture further Christian formation through the practices of ministry (e.g., prayer.
 Liturgy, preaching, pastoral care, and teaching).